nick3703/Code-For-A-Bayesian-Adjusted-Plus-Minus-Analysis-for-the-Esport-Dota2/README.md

 The repo contains the following files:

-- ObtainingDat: Code For Obtaining Game Details using RDota2
+- ObtainingDat.R: Code For Obtaining Game Details using RDota2
 - PreparePlayerStats:  Code for preparing data to compute player statistics as in Section 4.2
 - PrepareTeamStats: Code for preparing data to compute team statistics as in Section 4.1
 - PrepareAPMData: Code for preparing data to be used in APM Models in Section 5